 Call for Abstract

-10th European Chemistry Congress, will be organized around the theme “Visualizing the Future Effects of Chemistry and Novel Drug Delivery Systems for diseases like COVID-19”
+11th European Chemistry Congress, will be organized around the theme “Insights in Modern World of Chemistry Research”

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 Electrochemistry deals with chemical reactions that produce electricity and the changes associated with the passage of electrical current through matter.
 The reactions involve electron transfer, and so they are oxidation-reduction (or redox) reactions.
 Many metals may be purified or electroplated using electrochemical methods.
 Devices such as automobiles, smartphones, electronic tablets, watches, pacemakers, and many others use batteries for power.
 Batteries use chemical reactions that produce electricity spontaneously and that can be converted into useful work.
 All electrochemical systems involve the transfer of electrons in a reacting system.
 In many systems, the reactions occur in a region known as the cell, where the transfer of electrons occurs at electrodes.